tarof429/online_books/kubernetes_with_archlinux/part_1_setup.md

 ## Introduction

-ArchLinx is my favorite Linux distribution, and in this tutorial I am going to explain how to develop, deploy and manage a Kubernetes application on ArchLinux.
+ArchLinux is my favorite Linux distribution, and in this tutorial I am going to explain how to develop, deploy and manage a Kubernetes clusters on ArchLinux.
 We will first setup our development environment to the point where we can deploy pods to Minikube, a single node Kubernetes cluster.
 Next, we will take an exisiting Go application, turn it into a microservice, and deploy it to Minikube.
 Then to make our deployment more realistic, we will deploy some services and start to explore some tools to get insights into our cluster.
 In the next step, will will create a CI/CD pipeline and deploy our application to the cloud.
 We round out our tutorial with an exploration into additional tools used to deploy Kubernetes clusters.
 Finally, we will attempt to come up with a concise list of tools that you need to successfully use Kubernetes with ArchLinux, and delve into discussions into

 The technology stack tht we'll look into is as follows: